 - Open the website from another location.

-- Check DNS settings and fix them if something configured inaccurately.
+- Check DNS settings and fix them if something is configured inaccurately.

-- Check network connection and try to resolve them (even contacting hosting support may be helpful).
+- Check the network connection and try to resolve them (even contacting hosting support may be helpful).

 - Ensure firewall rules are configured properly.

 - Ensure that the website is not under high traffic or hacker's attack.